 In the evening, the celebration continues at City Park with live music and fireworks.
 Local bands will perform from 4:15 p.m. until 7 p.m.
 The Colorado Swing Band will perform from 4:15-5:15 p.m. followed by Guerilla Fanfare from 5:45-7 p.m.
 The Fort Collins Symphony, led by Maestro Wes Kenney, will play from 8:15 p.m. until the fireworks are scheduled to begin around 9:35 p.m.
 Independence Day concludes with the traditional fireworks display over Sheldon Lake in City Park.
 The fireworks display is scheduled to begin at 9:35 p.m., depending on wind and weather conditions.

-Celebrate America's independence by creating an entry that captures the patriotism of the 4th of July, or celebrates Parks & Recreation.
-Your entry could be a winner of one of the following awards: Most Patriotic, Most Spirited, Most Creative, and Best Overall.
+Celebrate America's independence by creating an entry that captures the patriotism of the 4th of July.
+Your entry could be a winner of one of the following awards: Most Patriotic, Most Spirited, Most Creative, or Best Overall.

 How to Apply

 - Submit your Parade Application online by Friday, June 29, 2018.

 - Non-refundable parade fees are due no later than Monday, July 2, 2018.
 Please wait to be contacted by City staff prior to submitting payment.

 - Non-Profit: $50 (must provide proof of non-profit status with payment)

 - Marching Bands are welcome at no cost